PersonalDataPipeline/pdpl-cli/docs/devlog.md

 ## [[2024-05-04]]

 Had to take a bit of a break from this project to handle some IRL stuff.
 I'm still very motivated to get this to a usable point and share it with the world.
 In order for this to be ready, everything above **THE LINE** above needs to be complete.
 I think a couple of weeks of focus on these tasks and I'll be in good shape to start making connections with the data.

+Historic parameter juggling is challenging to debug.
+This last commit should help a bit but it's still hard to get at problems when they arise.

 ## [[2024-04-24]]